British nuclear tests at Maralinga: Development

 The Australian Government elected to create a tri-service task force to construct the test installations.
 The Australian Army's Engineer in Chief, Brigadier Ronald McNicoll designated Major Owen Magee, the Commander, Royal Australian Engineers, Western Command, to lead this task force.
 He joined a party headed by Lieutenant Colonel John Blomfield, the MoS Atomic Weapons representative in Australia, on a site inspection, and then flew to the Atomic Weapons Research Establishment (AWRE) at Aldermaston in the UK in a Royal Air Force (RAF) Handley Page Hastings to review the plans.
 These were still incomplete, but it gave Magee sufficient information to prepare estimates of the labour and equipment that would be required.
 The job involved the erection of towers, siting of instrument mounts, grading of 190 mi of tracks, laying control cables and power lines, and construction of bunkers and other facilities dispersed over an area of 80 mi2 but sited to within an accuracy of 1 ft.
-The work force could not be fully assembled before 1 March 1956, but the facilities had to be ready for use by the end of July. provided Bloomfield with a list of required stores and equipment.
+The work force could not be fully assembled before 1 March 1956, but the facilities had to be ready for use by the end of July.
+Magee provided Bloomfield with a list of required stores and equipment.
 These ranged from timber and nails to drafting gear and two 4 in wagon drills.

 The task force, which began assembling in February 1956, included a section from the Royal Australian Survey Corps, a troop of the 7th Field Squadron, detachments from the Royal Australian Navy (RAN) and Royal Australian Air Force (RAAF), and a civilian from the Department of Works and Housing.
 Their first task was establishing their own camp, with tents, showers and toilets.
 A team from the South Australian Department of Mines sank a series of 300 to 1150 ft bores to provide water.
 Like that at Emu Field, the bore water was brackish.
 Two Army skid-mounted 3000 usgal/d Cleaver-Brooks thermocompression distillation units provided water for drinking and cooking.
 Work on the facilities themselves got off to a slow start, as KCG was running behind schedule, and unable to release promised earthmoving plant.
 Some graders were used by day by KCG and by night by the task force.
 A call to Blomfield resulted in a grader being shipped from Adelaide to Watson two days later.
 The arrival of a 23-man detachment of the Radiation Detection Unit of the Corps of Royal Canadian Engineers was expedited so they arrived in June, and were able to pitch in with the construction effort.
 In July, supplies coming from the UK were delayed by industrial action at the port of Adelaide.